-You will have to stay in the hospital for several days after you receive your new kidney.
+The length of time you stay in the hospital depends on the person.
+The person donating the kidney will stay in the hospital 3 to 7 days.
+The person receiving the kidney will stay in hospital 7 to 10 days after the surgery.
 In some cases, it may take time for your new kidney to produce urine.
 So you may have to receive dialysis and take medicines, such as diuretics, that help your new kidney get rid of excess water and salt from your body.

 Kidney transplant surgery is done so that a healthy kidney (donor kidney) can do what your diseased kidney can no longer do.
 Kidney transplant is used when you have severe chronic kidney disease (renal failure) that cannot be reversed by another treatment method.
 You will not be able to have this surgery if you have an active infection, another life-threatening disease such as cancer, or severe heart or lung disease.

-In the past, transplants using a kidney from a first-degree relative, such as your father, mother, brother, or sister, were the most successful.
-But with modern anti-rejection drugs, kidneys from people you are not related to work well, too.
+In the past, transplants using a kidney from a first-degree relative, such as your father, mother, brother, or sister, worked best.
+But with modern anti-rejection drugs, kidneys from people you aren't related to work well too.
 Transplants from living donors or from deceased donors can succeed.

 The risks of having a kidney transplant include: